bids-standard/bids-validator/.github/CONTRIBUTING.md

 The purpose of this branch is to verify that proposed rules can be validated and provide users with preview access to upcoming changes to the validator, increasing the chances of catching issues with the specification or the validator, prior to release.
-Changes to the `dev` branch may be backed out at any time.
+Changes to the `dev` branch may be reverted at any time.

 ### How to prepare a pull request for your target branch